biswajr/plant-api/README.md

 2.  **Prepare Model Artifacts**:

-    - Copy the trained model `plant_disease_classification_v3.keras` from the training output to the API directory.
+    - Copy the trained model `plant_disease_classification.keras` from the training output to the API directory.
     - Copy the `class.json` file to the API directory.

 3.  **Install Dependencies**: